nurulazradm/acracadabra/README.md

         $ foreman start

     [Foreman](https://github.com/ddollar/foreman) is used because of its ability to easily set environment variables with the `.env` file.

+5. Confirm the dev server is running

+    Load `http://localhost:5000` in your browser.

 <a name="deployment"></a>
 ## Deploying to Heroku